GPStR’s must be fully registered with the GMC before they start a general practice attachment in order to be eligible to receive a salary.

 Attendance at practice educational and business meetings

-Direction to specific problems and patient e.g. Management of chronic disease, problem families, terminal care
+Direction to specific problems and patient e.g. Management of chronic disease, problem families, end of life care

 Discussing various topics e.g. accounts, practice agreements, practice management, clinical audit etc.